essdot/js-lessons/doc/functions.md

 function myFunc() {}()
 ```

-The solution is to put anything before `function`, so that it is no longer a function statement but a function expression, which can be invoked directly.
+The solution is to put anything before `function`, so that the function statement becomes a function expression, which can be invoked directly.

 ```javascript
 // all valid